marjorieRAIES/MarjorieRAIES/README.md

 la résolution de problème, je suis aujourd’hui développeuse web.
 De nature curieuse et passionnée par la tech, je suis à la recherche d’une entreprise pour effectuer une alternance à partir de septembre 2024.

-🇬🇧 After having worked for fews years in human resources and customer success and driven by the desire to discover new horizons and problem solving, I am now a web developer.
+🇬🇧 After having worked for a fews years in human resources and customer success and driven by the desire to discover new horizons and problem solving, I am now a web developer.
 Curious by nature and passionate about tech, I am looking for a company to carry out a work-study program from September 2024.